Fort Amherstburg

 After the War of 1812, the British let the fort fall into disrepair until threats of rebellion grew in Upper Canada.
-The fort was repaired to full military use and was garrisoned with men from the 34th Regiment of Foot (made famous for their routing the French 34th regiment during the Napoleonic wars).
+The fort was repaired to full military use and was garrisoned with men from the 34th Regiment of Foot (made famous for their routing the French 34th regiment during the Napoleonic Wars).

-After the 1837 rebellion was ended, the Fort again was not necessary as a military installation.
+After the 1837 rebellion, the Fort again was not necessary as a military installation.
 It was changed from a military institution to a psychiatric institution.
 Its employees resided in the smallest barracks building, and the other two large barracks housed inmates sorted by gender.
 Trees were planted on and around the fort property to provide much-needed shade, which had not been wanted by the military as it would have obscured their view of an attacking force.
-After some time, the psychiatric institution moved to St. Catharines, Ontario, where it still exists today.
+After some time, the psychiatric institution moved to St. Catharines, Ontario, where it still exists.